-GRS AA 808 A1 Seminar: Ethnic, Race, and Minority Relations—Stone
+GRS AA 808 A1 Seminar: Ethnic, Race, and Minority Relations—Saida Grundy

 Formation and position of ethnic minorities in the United States, including cross-group comparisons from England, Africa, and other parts of the world.
 Readings and field experience.
 Also offered as GRS SO 808.

 GRS AA 871 A1 African American History—Linda Heywood

 The history of African Americans from African origins to present time; consideration of slavery, reconstruction, and ethnic relations from the colonial era to our own time.
 Also offered as CAS HI 298.

 CAS AA 504 A1 African American and Asian American Women Writers—Mary Anne Boelcskevy